gamehelp16/site-old/_posts/2016-06-21-monstercat-album-browser.md

 On the site you can click tracks to play them right on that page, click the genre circles on the top right corner of the page to filter the tracklist by genre, and (of course) you can navigate through the albums.

-The data of the albums are stored in JSON files inside the [/albums](https://github.com/gamehelp16/monstercat-browser/tree/gh-pages/albums) folder, you can help with adding album data by going [here](https://gamehelp16.github.io/monstercat-browser/albumdata.html).
+The data of the albums are stored in JSON files inside the [/albums](https://github.com/gamehelp16/monstercat-browser/tree/gh-pages/albums) folder, and you can help with adding album data by going [here](https://gamehelp16.github.io/monstercat-browser/albumdata.html).

-Last but not least, the GitHub Repo of the project can be found [here](https://github.com/gamehelp16/monstercat-browser).
-Thank you for reading.
+Last but not least, the GitHub Repo of the project can be found [here](https://github.com/gamehelp16/monstercat-browser), thank you for reading!